Fort Amsterdam: Colonist rule (1689–1691)

 In 1689, following the Glorious Revolution (English Revolution of 1688), in which William and Mary acceded to the throne, German-born colonist Jacob Leisler seized Fort James in what was called Leisler's Rebellion, replacing deposed Francis Nicholson who had fled New York City.
 Leisler arrived at New Amsterdam from England in 1660, a penniless soldier of the East India Company.
 He started out in the trade business and soon married a rich merchant's widow, and by 1689 he achieved prosperity and respectability.
-As acting governor of New York, he represented the common people against a group of wealthy leaders represented by Pieter Stuyvesant and others and enacted a government of direct popular representation as well as bringing reform to the many governmental provisions that previously existed.
+As acting governor of New York, he represented the common people against a group of wealthy leaders (represented by Pieter Stuyvesant and others) and enacted a government of direct popular representation as well as bringing reform to the many governmental provisions that previously existed.
 The people appealed to Stuyvesant to capitulate and accept the generous offers Leisler was providing, as they had already endured corruption, abuse, and other hardships under the previous rulership.
 At the direction of governor Henry Sloughter, Leisler and ten others were eventually arrested and imprisoned at the fort.
 After a long and involved trial, Leissler, along with Jacob Milborne, were found guilty of treason and executed on 16 May 1691.
 (Note: Massachusetts Governor Thomas Hutchinson would later write that politics after 1691 were "prejudiced" by the legacy that Leisler had left.
 Leisler had "created a precedent for popular politics", consisting of two factions, Leislerian and anti-Leislerian, that remained for many years thereafter.)

 British rule (1691–1775)

 Leisler's rule ended in 1691, when British sovereign William's new governor (appointed in 1690) finally reached New York.
 The fort had earlier been named for Willem when he was head of the Dutch government.
-He became the sovereign of the English government by the overthrow of James in the Glorious Revolution.
+He became the sovereign of the English government by the overthrow of King James II in the Glorious Revolution.
 The fort was renamed Fort William Henry in honor of the new Protestant king.

 Governor Hunter was replaced by William Burnet who arrived at Manhattan on 16 September 1720.
 Rather than calling for elections for a new assembly, as was customary, Burnet summoned the standing provincial assembly, with whom he found favor, to meet at Fort George, where it voted for revenues to sustain the government for the following five years.
 The assembly also prohibited any trading of Indian goods with the French, which greatly compromised the business interests of New York's merchants.

 In 1756, John Campbell, Earl of Loudoun, was appointed commander of all English forces in North America Prompted by the loss of Fort Oswego during the French and Indian War, he sent one thousand regulars to strategically located New York City for winter quarters.
 The old barracks in Fort George were prepared for them, while the fort underwent repairs and major improvements to its structure.
 To aid in the defense of the harbor, a good number of heavy cannon were also added to the battery and other strategic locations near the fort.